Working from home

 You can find FAQs about working from home, including information on how to access IT and other equipment to assist you on StaffNet.

 Library and IT Services have set up HelpMeGetOnline.
-This service offers a laptop loan or dongle for students if they meet certain criteria.
+This service offers a laptop loan for students if they meet certain criteria.
 You can also direct students to the Student Support website for resources on how to access online learning and services.

 There are two options: